kyegomez/swarms/DOCS/agents/MODELS.md

-## swarms Package Documentation
+## LLMs in Swarms Documentation

-Welcome to the documentation for the "swarms" package, designed to facilitate seamless integration with various AI language models and APIs.
+Welcome to the documentation for the llm section of the swarms package, designed to facilitate seamless integration with various AI language models and APIs.
 This package empowers developers, end-users, and system administrators to interact with AI models from different providers, such as OpenAI, Hugging Face, Google PaLM, and Anthropic.

 ### Table of Contents
 1. [OpenAI](#openai)